endofcake/bash_labs/lab_1/README.md

 ![](img/conemu_5.png "Launch the new task")

+You will now have git-bash running in the left pane and Powershell in the right.
+You can switch between the panes by pressing `Edit + Tab`, alternatively use `Win + <number of the console>` to got the desired console immediately (this works best if you have multiple tabs open).

 More info on tweaking ConEmu can be found [here](http://conemu.github.io/en/Settings.html#id1610).
+Keyboard hotkeys can be found [here](https://conemu.github.io/en/KeyboardShortcuts.html).